Ferabeo/RSSDownloader/README.md

 Time limit :
 - notOlderThan: items older than this will not be grabbed
 - notOlderThanFormat: format of item published date

+Reference List for all (to download something only once even when appearing among multiples RSS feeds):
+- referenceListEnabled: enable  the reference list
+- referenceList: Path to the reference file

 Definition of RSS feeds: